Find Trusted Heat Pump Repair Specialists Near You

 Can a heat pump replace both my furnace and AC?

-Yes, a heat pump can replace both your furnace and air conditioner, providing both heating and cooling functions in a single system.
+Yes, a heat pump can replace both your furnace and AC, offering year-round climate control.
 It's a convenient and energy-efficient way to regulate indoor comfort.
 However, in extremely cold climates, a dual-fuel system (heat pump with backup furnace) might be a more appropriate solution.

 What is a heat pump's COP?